poriahd/EU-Sysflex-----FCR-tool-for-EVCS/README.md

 # EV

-a tool for Electrical Vehicle Charging stations (EVCS) to estimate day-ahead bidding in FCR markets
+An application for Electrical Vehicle Charging stations (EVCS) to estimate day-ahead bidding in FCR markets

 Run ParDialog.mlapp